ngageoint/elasticgeo/gs-web-elasticsearch/doc/index.rst

 Geohash grid aggregations
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Geohash grid aggregation support includes dynamic precision updating and a custom rendering transformation for visualization.
 Geohash grid aggregation precision is updated dynamically to approximate the specified ``grid_size`` based on current bbox extent and the additional ``grid_threshold`` parameter as described above.
+If a ``precision`` value is present in the aggregation defined in ``viewparams``, however, that value will be used instead of the dynamic value.

 Geohash grid aggregation visualization is supported in WMS requests through a custom rendering transformation, ``vec:GeoHashGrid``, which translates aggregation response data into a raster for display.
 By default raster values correspond to the aggregation bucket ``doc_count``.
 The following shows an example GeoServer style that uses the GeoHashGrid rendering transformation::